cljoly/readme-in-static-site/README.md

     <asciinema-player src="./telescope.cast" poster="npt:0:04"></asciinema-player>

 *Note*: you also need to add the JS/CSS files of the asciinema player somewhere in your theme.
+This [Hugo module][hugo_ascii] makes it easy.

 ### More